 After construction, groundwater flow directions and pathways may be minimally affected by the retained cuts along the BART Alternative alignment and at the downtown stations.
 The concrete U-walls may divert the normal flow of groundwater, potentially causing the mounding of groundwater up-gradient of these obstacles.
-However, the interception will not result in detectable changes to overall groundwater availability or total subsurface water movement.
-Therefore, an adverse groundwater impact would not result from this alternative.
-Groundwater impacts from the MOS scenarios would similarly be not adverse since no major excavation activities are planned.
+However, it is anticipated that the interception will not result in detectable changes to overall groundwater availability or total subsurface water movement.
+Therefore, an adverse groundwater impact would not result from the BART Alternative.
+VTA will perform a detailed hydrogeologic study during the design phase of the project to determine mounding of groundwater upgradient of the U-walls.
+Rising of the water table would be minimized by routing water underneath the U-walls by installing highly permeable preferential flow pathways underneath the walls during construction.
+Channels of highly permeable gravel placed perpendicularly directly beneath a U-wall, crossing from one side of the U-wall to the other, would create appropriate preferential flow pathways.
+The frequency of placed gravel channels would be determined based on hydrogeologic analysis during design of the project.

 Mounding of groundwater up-gradient of the subway tunnel is not anticipated, as the subway tunnel section would be constructed at a minimum depth of 20 feet bgs at the tunnel crown, well below the water table (approximately 15 feet bgs) in the San Jose area.
 Therefore, groundwater would be able to flow above and below the tunnel structure.
-Highly permeable gravel channels will be placed in selected locations above or below the subway tunnel in order to facilitate drainage if fill material does not provide adequate permeability.
+VTA will perform hydrogeological analysis of the future conditions to determine whether mounding of groundwater occurs upgradient of tunnel structures.
+Highly permeable gravel channels placed in select locations above the subway tunnel and along cut-and-cover stations will facilitate drainage if fill material does not provide adequate permeability.
 An adverse impact would not result from this alternative.